Which Mac should you buy?

-The Mac mini does not include a display, keyboard, or mouse.
-You’ll have to provide your own, or you can customize your order to include these devices, for an additional fee for each.
+The Mac mini does not include a display, keyboard, or mouse, so you’ll have to provide your own—or you can customize your order to include these devices as extra-cost options.

 Since the Mac mini lacks an optical drive, you need to buy an external USB optical drive if you want to read or burn CDs and DVDs.

-To connect a display, you can use the HDMI port or the Thunderbolt port.
-You might have to buy an adapter if your display doesn’t have HDMI or Mini DisplayPort (which connects to the Mac mini’s Thunderbolt port).
-If you own a display with VGA and/or DVI output, you need either the Mini DisplayPort-to-VGA Adapter or the Mini DisplayPort-to-DVI Adapter, which each cost $29.
+To connect a display, you can use the HDMI port or a Thunderbolt 2 port.
+You might have to buy an adapter if your display doesn’t have either HDMI or Mini DisplayPort (which connects to the Mac mini’s Thunderbolt port).
+If you own a display with VGA and/or DVI output, you’ll need either the Mini DisplayPort-to-VGA Adapter or the Mini DisplayPort-to-DVI Adapter, which each cost $29.

 How fast is it?
-The Mac mini won’t set any speed records.
-The $599 Mac mini is the second-slowest Mac in Apple’s current lineup.
-The $799 Mac mini is 25 percent faster than the $599 model—a significant boost.
-Regardless, don’t let the performance turn you away from the Mac mini.
-For general use (writing, email, Web, social media) and for editing of short videos, the Mac mini does just fine.
+The Mac mini won’t set any speed records—it’s among the slowest Macs in Apple’s lineup.
+But don’t judge its performance too harshly.
+For general use (writing, email, Web, social media) and for editing short videos, the Mac mini does just fine.

 Macworld’s buying advice: For new Mac users switching from a PC, the Mac mini is an excellent machine, if you don’t mind not having the latest processors.
 It’s a great choice for shoppers on a budget, or for someone who wants a second computer in the home.
 It handles everyday usage well.
-If, however, you want to use a Mac as a production machine for video editing or some other task that requires processing power, consider an iMac.
+If, however, you want to use a Mac as a production machine for video editing or some other task that requires substantial processing power, consider an iMac.

 What is it?
 The iMac is Apple’s iconic all-in-one computer.
-Made of aluminum, the iMac has a built-in display and looks stately as it sits on your desk.
+Made of aluminum, the iMac has a built-in display and looks stately as it sits on a desk.
 It also offers top-notch performance.

 Who’s it for?
 The iMac is great for both novices and demanding users.
 It can handle general-purpose and heavy-duty tasks equally well.
-It’s also ideal for someone who is conscious about their workspace, or someone who needs to buy a complete computer setup (keyboard, mouse or trackpad, and display) and wants to maximize workspace efficiency.
+It’s ideal for someone who needs to buy a complete computer setup (keyboard, mouse or trackpad, and display) and wants to maximize workspace efficiency.

 What are the specifications?
-Four iMac models are currently available.
-Two of the models have 21.5-inch displays, while the other two have 27-inch displays.
+Four standard iMac models are currently available.
+Three of them have 21.5-inch displays, while the other has a 27-inch display.
 All iMacs come standard with 8GB of memory and a 1TB hard drive.

-You can’t upgrade the 21.5-inch iMac after you buy it, so you might want to pay an extra $200 for a memory upgrade to 16GB.
-The $1499 iMac also offers a Fusion Drive upgrade or a flash storage upgrade.
-The $1299 and $1499 iMacs offer a 3.1GHz quad-core Core i7 upgrade for $200.
-(The $1299 version doesn’t have a Fusion Drive or processor upgrade.)
+You can’t upgrade the 21.5-inch iMac after you buy it, so consider paying an extra $200 at the outset for a memory upgrade to 16GB.
+The 21.5-inch iMac also offers a 1TB Fusion Drive upgrade or a flash storage upgrade.
+The $1299 and $1499 iMacs offer a 3.1GHz quad-core Core i7 processor upgrade for $200.
+The $1099 and $1299 models don’t have a processor upgrade.

-The 27-inch $1799 iMac provides a 2.9GHz quad-core Core i5 processor and an Nvidia GeForce GT 660M graphics processor with 512MB of video memory.
-The $1999 iMac has a 3.2GHz quad-core Core i5 processor and an Nvidia GeForce GT 675MX graphics processor with 1GB of video memory.
-The hard drives in the 27-inch iMac are 7200-rpm drives.
-Both 27-inch models offer Fusion Drive or flash storage upgrades.
-Another option for the $1999 model is an upgrade to a 3.4GHz quad-core Core i7 CPU for $200.
+The 27-inch $1799 iMac carries a 3.2GHz quad-core Core i5 processor and a discrete Nvidia GeForce GT 755M graphics processor with 1GB of video memory.
+The hard drives in the 27-inch iMac is a 7200-rpm drive, with Fusion Drive or flash storage upgrades available.

-On the 27-inch iMac, you can upgrade the RAM easily.
+You can upgrade the RAM on the 27-inch iMac easily.
 The machine has four RAM slots, accessible through the back.
 Apple installs the standard 8GB as a pair of 4GB memory modules, so you can add more RAM after you buy the system.
-If you prefer, you can upgrade the RAM at the point of purchase to 16GB ($200) or 32GB ($600).
+Or if you prefer, you can upgrade the RAM at the point of purchase to 16GB ($200) or 32GB ($600).

 The iMac comes with Apple’s Wireless Keyboard and Magic Mouse.
 If you order online from the Apple Store, however, you can switch the keyboard to a wired version with a numeric keypad, and switch the mouse to an Apple Mouse or a Magic Trackpad, for no extra fee.
-You can opt for both a Magic Mouse and a Magic Trackpad for $69.
+You can opt to get both a Magic Mouse and a Magic Trackpad for $69 extra.

 The iMac does not have an optical drive.
 If you want to read or burn CDs and DVDs, you need to buy an external USB optical drive.

 How do I connect stuff?
 Wi-Fi and Bluetooth are built-in.
-All iMacs have four USB 3.0 ports, two Thunderbolt ports, a gigabit ethernet port, and an SDXC card slot.
+All iMacs have four USB 3.0 ports, two Thunderbolt ports (not Thunderbolt 2), a gigabit ethernet port, and an SDXC card slot.

-If you want to connect a FireWire device, you need to use a Thunderbolt-to-FireWire Adapter.
+If you want to connect a FireWire device, you’ll need to use a Thunderbolt-to-FireWire Adapter.
 USB 2.0 devices can connect to the iMac’s USB 3.0 ports.

 If you already have an iMac that’s less than three years old, the new iMac may be a harder sell.
 You’ll see a performance boost, but you’ll sacrifice some features, such as the SuperDrive.